GabrielGonca/FusionAI/Readme.md

 ### AI Personality

-When the subject is to create an AI character we always think that the main goal is to be as realistic as possible, but is that really necessary or even desired to your character?
+When the matter is to create an AI character we always think that the main goal is to be as realistic as possible, but is that really necessary or even desired to your character?

- A lot of times the characters need behaviors that are easy to understand, to allow players to learn their behavior to create strategies, sometimes complex and realistic routines can make the character too unpredictable or hard to understand.
+Many the characters need behaviors that are easy to understand, to allow players to learn their behavior to create strategies, sometimes complex and realistic routines can make the character too unpredictable or hard to understand.

 That means that the programming and behavior of your AI character must come from your need in game design, always thinking on "what is the goal of having this character in my game" and how its programming must be to better reach that goal.